Philosophy (PHIL)

 PHIL 3650 Early Modern Philosophy (3 credits)

 Investigates 17th- to 18th-century philosophy, especially in light of individualism and scientific discovery.
-Philosophers may include, but are not limited to, Descartes, Leibniz, Spinoza, Locke, Berkeley, Hume, and Kant.
-Themes may include theories of mind and matter, personal identity, God and the cosmos, and the relations between philosophy, science and religion.
+Philosophers studied may include, but are not limited to: Descartes, Leibniz, Spinoza, Locke, Berkeley, Hume and Kant.
+Typical themes discussed include theories of mind and matter; personal identity; God and the cosmos; and the relations between philosophy, science and religion.

 Level of Study: Undergraduate